Towards a connected history of population, environmental change, capital and conflict in Russian Eurasia, 1860s-1920s

 It redefines the field of late imperial Russian and early Soviet history by challenging assumptions that in a sparsely populated political territory stretching across a sixth of the world’s surface, population pressures occurred only in the agrarian provinces of what was then ‘European Russia’.

-Instead, it proposes relocating to the empire’s borderlands, and conceptualizing the empire as multiple geographically-disparate but ecologically-interconnected regions: an innovative method of analysing a political entity that usually resists holistic critical enquiry.
+Instead, it proposes relocating to the empire’s borderlands and conceptualizing the empire as multiple geographically disparate but ecologically interconnected regions: an innovative method of analyzing a political entity that usually resists holistic critical inquiry.

 Research Methodology